goodideagiver/goodideagiver/README.md

 ## Funfacts about me

-- I'm crazy addicted to perseverance
 - I learned to code to do less at my work
-- I respond very fast to all messages
+- I respond very fast to messages

 ## Some stats